 Sometimes we confuse compassion with rescuing someone else.
 Compassion is not rescuing.
 It is feeling the other person’s pain.
 Compassion does not mean that you agree with how they see reality.
 But it is understanding and caring about their reality.

 I’ve always been a compassionate person.
 I have always had empathy for those people, animals and even plants that were struggling, abused or in pain.
 I felt their pain.
 Yet my compassion was slanted.
 I didn’t have compassion for those I saw as responsible for the pain of others.
 It was as if I lived in a black and white universe.
 There were those who were victims and those who were perpetrators.
 I still at times struggle with this.
 Perhaps the complexity of my father left me with this view.
 He could be very mean and cause hurt, and yet he contained worlds of his own hurt.
+Somehow I had him split.
+The good dad and the bad dad.
+I didn’t integrate these parts of him into one person for years.

 When somebody intentionally hurts someone else, human or animal, I have difficulty seeing this person’s brokenness with empathy.
 I know that there is a wall of rage there, and under it enormous grief.
 Regardless of what is underneath, it is their actions that we see and use to evaluate a person.
 And if those actions have hurt someone else, then I am in quandary.
 Whose pain do I side with?
 The hurter or the hurt?